Why should you write a short thank-you email after an interview? The reason is simple thank you notes make a difference.

 - Is It Too Late To Send A Thank-you Email After An Interview A Week Later?

-How to Write a Thank You Note or Email After an Interview
+How to Write a Short Thank You Email After an Interview

 Use A Concise And Clear Email Subject Lines